Alabama Payroll Tax Registration

 2. Register for an Unemployment Tax Account

-Log into your eGov account and submit an online Application for Liability (Form SR-2) to register for an Unemployment Tax Account.
+Log in to your eGov account and submit an online Application for Liability (Form SR-2) to register for an Unemployment Tax Account.

 3. Add Unemployment Tax to your Payroll Provider